Next Previous Giza Ground Plan Paleo-Horsemen Nasca Monkey

 Drawing the circumcircle of the Cone-star concentrically with one of the Torso circles, shows that the two radii differ by one pixel only. (diag. above) The Cone's circumcircle also seems to be a perfect tangent to one side (north-east) of the Main Square.

-Note that when drafting by hand, a similar question arises with the so called Circle-Triplets, shown in the diagram below.
+the diagram below.
 All three seem close to being identical in size.
 But, are they identical? _ My curiosity went unsatisfied until I could recreate the position in CAD, on a $2,000, 10 MHz pc :)

 The Circle-Triplets